-In the Summer of 1980, while working on the Amtrak photographs I had been shooting and while receiving unemployment benefits from teaching workshops at Hunter College, I’d have to go somewhere down near Wall Street to sign for my checks once a week to swear that yes, I had been looking for employment as a photographic instructor.
+In the Summer of 1980, while working on the Amtrak photographs I had been shooting and while receiving unemployment benefits from teaching workshops at Hunter College, I’d have to go down near Wall Street once a week to sign for my checks and to swear that yes, I had been looking for employment as a photographic instructor.
 I became fascinated by all the workers heading to their office jobs in Lower Manhattan, so I’d find a nice background wall near a subway exit and shoot the people as they strode past me on their way to work.
-It reminded me riding around the country on Amtrak and standing on the platform between the cars, watching the landscape roll by.
+It reminded me of riding around the country on Amtrak and standing on the platform between the cars, watching the landscape roll by.
 I titled these photos “Men In Suits.”

 Signed artist pigment proofs of any of these images are available for collection: